Setting up IronXL in Docker Containers

 Which Linux distributions work best with IronXL in Docker?

-The recommended Linux distributions for configuring IronXL in Docker are Ubuntu 18, Ubuntu 20, Debian 10, Debian 11, CentOS 7, and CentOS 8.
-These distributions provide a stable environment for Docker containers running Excel applications.
+The recommended Linux distributions for configuring IronXL in Docker are Ubuntu 24.04, Ubuntu 22.04, Debian 12, and RHEL/UBI 8 or 9.
+These are the distributions Microsoft currently ships official .NET 8 container images for, providing a stable environment for Docker containers running Excel applications.

 Can I use IronXL in both Windows and Linux Docker containers?